 The Five Elements of Ayurveda

-Ayurveda is based on the five elements of Nature: Earth, Water, Fire, Air, and Ether (Space).
+Ayurveda treats the body based on the five elements of Nature: Earth, Water, Fire, Air, and Ether (Space).
 Each element has an associated set of qualities.
 For example:

 - Earth is heavy, cool, static, and dense.